The Penn State Health Approach to Neurosurgery

 Nationally Recognized Neurosurgical Expertise

-- Level 4-designated Epilepsy Center of Excellence [link to Epilepsy page], the highest designation and the only center of its kind in central Pennsylvania
+- Level 4 Epilepsy Center of Excellence, the highest designation and the only center of its kind in central Pennsylvania

 - One of the busiest Deep Brain Stimulation Centers in the United States

-- The only ABPNS certified pediatric neurosurgeons in Central Pennsylvania
+- The only American Board of Pediatric Neurological Surgery-certified pediatric neurosurgeons in central Pennsylvania

 Expert, Team-Based Care Designed for You